Skip to Content

 • Make his last meal an hour or two earlier than normal.
 It will increase the chance he’ll use the bathroom last thing at night.
 If you do this, give him a small dry snack at his normal dinner time.

 • Give your dog more exercise each evening.
-Don’t do it too close to his bedtime but if you play fetch for a couple of hours or take him for a long walk, he’ll be more tired and should sleep through the night and NOT want to go to the bathroom while you’re still deep in slumber.
+Don’t do it too close to his bedtime, but if you play fetch for a couple of hours or take him for a long walk, he’ll be more tired and should sleep through the night and NOT want to go to the bathroom while you’re still deep in slumber.

 • Your dog bark when he wakes up as he’s feeling bored.
-You might assume he needs the bathroom so you take him out.
+You might assume he needs the bathroom, so you take him out.
 He’ll pee only because he’s outside.
-However, if he had something to keep himself busy when he woke, he may not have barked and disturbed you.
-Placing a treat release toy in his sleeping space after he’s asleep can keep him happy if he wakes up, and will save him barking.
+However, he may not have barked and disturbed you if he had something to keep himself busy when he woke.
+Placing a treat release toy in his sleeping space after he’s asleep can keep him happy if he wakes up and will save him from barking.

-My Pomeranian uses the whole house as a bathroom
+My Pomeranian uses the whole house as a bathroom.

-• You may have spent months training your pet, but if you find faeces and urine all around your home, something didn’t go according to plan…perhaps a step was missed.
+• You may have spent months training your pet, but if you find feces and urine all around your home, something didn’t go according to plan…perhaps a step was missed.
 If you skip steps to save time, you actually waste time.

-My Pom moves or destroys pee pads
+My Pom moves or destroys pee pads.

-What to Do When your Pom Dog Misses the Pee Pads
+What to Do When Your Pom Dog Misses the Pee Pads

-This can happen if his area is too big (e.g. half a room divided by gates).
-However, his space can’t be too small either or he’ll feel claustrophobic, causing emotional and physical stress.
+This can happen if his area is too big (e.g., half a room divided by gates).
+However, his space can’t be too small either, or he’ll feel claustrophobic, causing emotional and physical stress.

 The ideal space should be just big enough for a bed area, space for water and food, a toy play space, and pee pads.
-It’s rare for a dog to soil his belongings so this sized space strongly encourages his use of pee pads.
+It’s rare for a dog to soil his belongings, so this sized space strongly encourages his use of pee pads.

 Pomeranian Submissive Urination

-Pomeranian submissive urination is defined as what a dog does when he sees or interacts with, his owner, other dogs, or people.
+Pomeranian submissive urination is defined as what a dog does when he sees or interacts with his owner, other dogs, or people.

 Signs a Pomeranian Suffers Dog Anxiety Peeing Include: